sveltejs/svelte/site/content/blog/2021-12-01-whats-new-in-svelte-december-2021.md

 Here are the highlights:
 - [Rich Harris](https://twitter.com/rich_harris) took us through a tour of Svelte's history and announced [his move to Vercel](https://vercel.com/blog/vercel-welcomes-rich-harris-creator-of-svelte) - where he will be helping maintain Svelte full-time!
 - [Steph Dietz](https://twitter.com/steph_dietz_) explained how Svelte's simple abstractions makes it easy for beginners and experts alike to learn and use JavaScript - without the boilerplate
-- [Kevin Bridges](https://twitter.com/kevinast) dove deep into Svelte's reactivity logic by visualizing it through `ReflectiveCounter` and showing how to "fine tune" it, as needed
+- [Kevin Bridges](https://twitter.com/kevinast) dove deep into Svelte's reactivity logic by visualizing it through `ReflectiveCounter` and showing how to "fine tune" it, as needed.
+A full "syllabus" for the presentation is available on [Kevin's site](https://wiibridges.com/presentations/ResponsiveSvelte/).
-- [Mateo Morris](https://twitter.com/_mateomorris) launched Primo an all-in-one SvelteKit CMS to help build and manage static sites
+- [Mateo Morris](https://twitter.com/_mateomorris) launched [Primo](https://primo.af/), an all-in-one SvelteKit CMS to help build and manage static sites
 - [Guillermo Rauch](https://vercel.com/about/rauchg) explained Vercel's commitment to Svelte, what it means to have Rich on the team, and what's coming next from the company...
-- [Geoff Rich](https://twitter.com/geoffrich_) introduced various ways to modify motion and transitions within Svelte to be more accessible to all users of the web
+- [Geoff Rich](https://twitter.com/geoffrich_) introduced various ways to modify motion and transitions within Svelte to be more accessible to all users of the web.
+Slides and a full transcription of the talk are available on [Geoff's site](https://geoffrich.net/posts/svelte-summit-2021/).
-- [Dean Fogarty](https://df.id.au/) demoed a number of different use-cases for custom stores - transforming data to and from storage mechanisms within Svelte
+- [Dean Fogarty](https://df.id.au/) demoed a number of different use-cases for custom stores - transforming data to and from storage mechanisms within Svelte.
+Transcript and code is available on [Dean's GitHub](https://github.com/angrytongan/svelte-summit-2021).
 - [Kellen Mace](https://twitter.com/kellenmace) shared how we can let content creators keep using WordPress, while leveraging Svelte on the frontend to provide a phenomenal user experience
-- [Ben Holmes](https://twitter.com/bholmesdev) explained the "islands" architecture and how 11ty + Slinkity can bring these islands to any HTML template
+- [Ben Holmes](https://twitter.com/bholmesdev) explained the "islands" architecture and how 11ty + [Slinkity](https://slinkity.dev/) can bring these islands to any HTML template
 - [Scott Tolinski](https://twitter.com/stolinski) shared the lessons learned from rewriting LevelUpTutorials in Svelte (from React) and "found developer bliss"
 - [Svelte Sirens](https://sveltesirens.dev) was announced as the new Svelte community for women, non-binary and allies.
 Their first event was on November 29th - all future events can be found on [the Svelte Sirens website](https://sveltesirens.dev/events)
 - [Rich Harris](https://twitter.com/rich_harris) discussed creating libraries with SvelteKit, better ways to link packages when developing, and how SvelteKit helps with modern JavaScript library development
-- [Ken Kunz](https://twitter.com/kennethkunz) explained how finite state machines (and the svelte-fsm library) can make managing Svelte component states more... managable
+- [Ken Kunz](https://twitter.com/kennethkunz) explained how finite state machines (and the svelte-fsm library) can make managing Svelte component states more... managable.
+Examples from the talk are available on [Ken's GitHub](https://github.com/kenkunz/svelte-fsm/wiki/Examples).
 - [Austin Crim](https://twitter.com/crim_codes) connected learning to code on the web to learning how to play an instrument.
 By giving learners early wins and introducing the fundamentals through real-world, learning Svelte (and the fundamentals underneath) doesn't have to be a chore
 - [Jesse Skinner](https://twitter.com/JesseSkinner) brought our legacy apps into the future by explaining how to use (and reuse) Svelte components within React (and even jQuery!) projects
-- [Jim Fisk](https://twitter.com/jimafisk) and [Stephanie Luz](https://stephanie-luz.medium.com/) introduced Plenti and its theming tools to make building new Svelte sites much faster
+- [Jim Fisk](https://twitter.com/jimafisk) and [Stephanie Luz](https://stephanie-luz.medium.com/) introduced [Plenti](https://plenti.co/) and its theming tools to make building new Svelte sites much faster
-- [Evyatar Alush](https://twitter.com/evyataral) helped us all make (and maintain) better forms using a powerful validation library called Vest
+- [Evyatar Alush](https://twitter.com/evyataral) helped us all make (and maintain) better forms using a powerful validation library called [Vest](https://github.com/ealush/vest)
 - Dominik G. presented a fresh take on icon libraries - one that reduces the bundle size of applications and opens up the entire iconify library for use in any Svelte app

 Thanks to [Kevin](https://twitter.com/kevmodrome) and all the Svelte Society volunteers for pulling together such an amazing event!
+Excitingly, [Kevin announced](https://twitter.com/kevmodrome/status/1463151477174714373) after the event that he will now be working full-time on Svelte Society.
 You can check out all the talks, broken up into individual videos for convenience, in [this Svelte Society YouTube Playlist](https://www.youtube.com/playlist?list=PL8bMgX1kyZTg2bI9IOMgfBc8lrU3v2itt).

 If you have feedback on the Svelte Summit, Kev is [looking for feedback on the Svelte subreddit](https://www.reddit.com/r/sveltejs/comments/qzgo3k/svelte_summit_feedback/) 👀